 - Construction to retrofit the Vashon ferry terminal is scheduled to begin in June 2015.

-- Join us for a community meeting to learn more about what to expect during construction, including modifications to the ferry schedule and operations.
+- Thank you to everyone who joined us at community meetings on March 10 and 12.
+View the meeting materials to learn more about what to expect during construction, including modifications to the ferry schedule and operations.

 WSF will upgrade the entire Vashon ferry dock.
 This framework of timber that serves to support the holding lanes, and pedestrian and vehicle lanes to/from the ramps to the ferry.

 Why is WSDOT